felipeimp22/React-Jussi-Challenger/README.md

 you can register an email or word and will not require a password and your behavior is similar to login

+# Hope you guys like it !!!
+Thanks :)😁

 ---